 - 1. Strategically recruit males and under-represented minorities in undergraduate and graduate programs.

 - a.
 Resources: Faculty time

 - b.
 Responsible Person(s): Program faculty

 - c.
 Projected Completion Date: May 2025

 - d.
 Expected Results: Identify opportunities to recruit under-represented minorities

-- i.
-2020-21 Progress:

-- 1. The program made efforts to highlight the work of underrepresented minorities and males in the undergraduate program and graduate programs through social media posts and nominations for student awards throughout the year.
+1. The program made efforts to highlight the work of underrepresented minorities and males in the undergraduate program and graduate programs through social media posts and nominations for student awards throughout the year.

 - 1. The program made efforts to highlight the work of underrepresented minorities and males in the undergraduate program and graduate programs through social media posts and nominations for student awards throughout the year. - 2.
-One faculty member was elected to serve on the Arkansas Affiliate of the National Black Association for Speech-Language and Hearing (AR-NBASLH). - 3.
 A faculty member served as a mentor to students in CSD from under-represented populations through ASHA's Student to Empowered Professional (STEP) Mentoring Program.
+The mentee applied to the graduate program in Communication